Clarklewis: History

 Michael and Naomi Hebberoy were co-owners, as of 2005.
 Morgan Brownlow was a chef.
 Daniel Mattern and Roxana Jullapat were chefs during 2007–2008.
 Kyo Koo has the sous chef for three years, as of 2011.
-Dolan Lane was a chef as during 2011–2012, and became chef of Bluehour in January 2013.
+Dolan Lane was a chef during 2011–2012, and became chef of Bluehour in January 2013.
 Lane has also been credited as a co-owner of Clarklewis via Bruce Carey's restaurant group, from which he departed in 2014.

 In 2018, sous-chef Brandon Stein replaced chef Alex Diestra and Brandi Lansill was hired as the pastry chef.

 Clarklewis added the private dining space, called The Kindling Room, in 2010.
 The restaurant hosts an annual outdoor Independence Day celebration ("Outdoor American Dinner and Fireworks Party").
 In 2014, a woman filed a lawsuit again the restaurant after tripping over a wooden stump used as a doorstop.
 Clarklewis installed a nearby rooftop garden for produce production in 2015.